How the Brexit saga unfolded - The Courier

 – December 24 2020

-A post-Brexit trade deal is secured by negotiators from the UK and the European Union.
-Mr Johnson says the UK had managed to “take back control” as promised in the 2016 referendum.
+A post-Brexit trade deal was secured by negotiators from the UK and the European Union.
+Mr Johnson said the UK had managed to “take back control” as promised in the 2016 referendum.

-Mrs von der Leyen says it was a fair and balanced deal, adding “it is time to leave Brexit behind”.
-Meanwhile, Sir Keir Starmer says Labour will “accept it and vote for it” when the deal with the EU reaches Parliament.
+Mrs von der Leyen said it was a fair and balanced deal, adding “it is time to leave Brexit behind”.
+Meanwhile, Sir Keir Starmer said Labour will “accept it and vote for it” when the deal with the EU reaches Parliament.

-Mr Johnson calls the Queen for an audience during the afternoon, according to the Palace court circular.

 Help support quality local journalism … become a digital subscriber to The Courier